 - going to a school that looks after the wellbeing of all its pupils

-- taking part in local activities for young people.
+- taking part in local activities.

 Most children grow up mentally healthy, but surveys suggest that more children and young people have problems with their mental health today than 30 years ago.
-That’s probably because of changes in the way we live now and how that affects the experience of growing up.

 Teenagers often experience emotional turmoil as their minds and bodies develop.
 An important part of growing up is working out and accepting who you are.
 Some young people find it hard to make this transition to adulthood and may experiment with alcohol, drugs or other substances that can affect mental health.

-Some of these factors include:
+These factors include:

 - having a long-term physical illness

-- having a parent who has had mental health problems, problems with alcohol or has been in trouble with the law
+- a parent who has had mental health problems, problems with alcohol or has been in trouble with the law

-- having parents who separate or divorce
+- parents who separate or divorce

-- living in poverty or being homeless
+- poverty or homelessness

 What mental health problems commonly occur in children?